getindata/quickstart-ml-starter/{{ cookiecutter.repo_name }}/README.md

   - [MLFlow integration](https://kedro-mlflow.readthedocs.io/en/stable/)
   - [GCP VertexAI Kedro integration](https://github.com/getindata/kedro-vertexai) with integration to other platforms to be added

  Apart from that, there are no pre-implemented nodes or pipelines here.
-For blueprints showing different machine learning use cases, please go to the main [GID ML Framework](https://github.com/getindata/gid-ml-framework) repo and feel free to take as much as you need from our examples.
+For blueprints showing different machine learning use cases, please go to the main [QuickStart ML Blueprints](https://github.com/getindata/quickstart-ml-blueprints) repo and feel free to take as much as you need from our examples.

 # Rules and guidelines